MicrosoftDocs/Devices-docs/surface-hub/install-apps-on-surface-hub.md

 ## Supported app guidelines

 - Surface Hub only runs [UWP apps](/windows/uwp/get-started/universal-application-platform-guide).
-Apps created using the [MSIX Packaging Tool](/windows/msix/packaging-tool/tool-overview) won't run on Surface Hub.
+Apps created using the [MSIX Packaging Tool](/windows/msix/packaging-tool/tool-overview) do not run on Surface Hub.
 - Surface Hub only supports offline-licensed apps.
 - Apps must be targeted for the [Universal device family](/windows/apps/publish/publish-your-app/device-families) or Windows Team device family.
 - By default, apps must be signed to be installed.
 During testing and development, you can also choose to run developer-signed UWP apps by placing the device in developer mode.